-Along with running Bocoup day-to-day, I contribute to other projects related to technology and social justice including:
+I'm a principal at Bocoup, an inclusive technology consulting company that I founded in 2009.
+Along with running Bocoup day-to-day, I contribute to other projects related to social justice, technology, and art including:

-Before Bocoup, I worked as a front-end developer for an early 2000s health dot-com company, where I built early client side web video applications.
-My education in software development came from working under the mentorship of other programmers on projects, shadowing the jQuery team to write the jQuery API documentation, and through the generosity of many talented colleagues.
+Before Bocoup, I worked as a front-end developer for an early 2000s health dot-com company, where I built early web video software.
+My education in software development came from working under the mentorship of other programmers on open source projects, including shadowing the jQuery team to write the jQuery API documentation.

 I studied liberal arts (studio art, documentary film, history, and anthropology) at Bennington College from 2003 to 2005.
 I did not graduate.